-20. Explain how classical learning survived into the medieval world.
+- 1. Explain how classical learning survived into the medieval world. - a. the role of Islamic scholars in preserving Greek, Roman, and Arabic texts after the collapse of the Roman Empire and the role of Christian monasteries housing libraries and making manuscript copies of Christian and pagan texts - b. the development of Islamic and European universities from the 9th to the 13th centuries - 2.
+Explain the global spread and consequences of Chinese inventions and technologies (e.g., gunpowder, the compass, printing, and papermaking). - 3.
+Analyze the Agricultural Revolution (Arab or Green Revolution) in Africa, Europe, and Asia, including the diffusion of plants from Asia and Africa into medieval Spain and the construction of large-scale systems of irrigation (e.g., canals, windmills, and aqueducts). - 4.
+Describe the importance to India's medieval economy of textile technologies (e.g., processes to improve the growing, processing, spinning, weaving, printing, and dyeing of cotton), and the importance of cotton cloth as an export to Africa and Europe.

-- a. the role of Islamic scholars in preserving Greek, Roman, and Arabic texts after the collapse of the Roman Empire and the role of Christian monasteries housing libraries and making manuscript copies of Christian and pagan texts - b. the development of Islamic and European universities from the 9th to the 13th centuries - 21.
-Explain the global spread and consequences of Chinese inventions and technologies (e.g., gunpowder, the compass, printing, and papermaking). - 22.
-Analyze the Agricultural Revolution (Arab or Green Revolution) in Africa, Europe, and Asia, including the diffusion of plants from Asia and Africa into medieval Spain and the construction of large scale systems of irrigation (e.g., canals, windmills, and aqueducts). - 23.
-Describe the importance to India's medieval economy of textile technologies (e.g., processes to improve the growing, processing, spinning, weaving, printing, and dyeing of cotton), and the importance of cotton cloth as an export to Africa and Europe. - 24.
-Describe the origins and development of the European Renaissance, the emerging concept of humanism, and the influence and accomplishments of key artists, writers, and inventors of the Italian and Northern European Renaissance.
+5. Describe the origins and development of the European Renaissance, the emerging concept of humanism, and the influence and accomplishments of key artists, writers, and inventors of the Italian and Northern European Renaissance.

-Clarification Statement: Students may use the following examples to meet this Standard: Italian Renaissance: Michelangelo Buonarroti, Leonardo da Vinci, Raphael, Niccolò Machiavelli, Filippo Brunelleschi
+Clarification Statement: Students may use the following examples to meet this Standard: <a href="https://linear.ncbi.nlm